mesfind/bioinfo-python/_episodes/01-intro.md

 Look carefully at the placement of the colon `:` and the indentation and notice how these elements define the loop.

 **Tabs or spaces?** Spaces are the preferred way to format indentation.
 The standard is to use 4 spaces.
-Tabs will work, but you absolutely cannot mix tabs and spaces.
+Tabs will work, but _you absolutely cannot mix tabs and spaces_.

 ### Indexing